ECB and the Eurosystem explained in 3 min.

 The European System of Central Banks (ESCB) consists of the NCBs participating in the Eurosystem and the NCBs of those EU member states that have not yet introduced the single currency.
-These countries are Bulgaria, Croatia, the Czech Republic, Denmark, Hungary, Poland, Romania, Sweden and the United Kingdom.
+These countries are Bulgaria, Croatia, the Czech Republic, Denmark, Hungary, Poland, Romania and Sweden.

 The ECB is answerable for ensuring that the tasks of the Eurosystem are carried out, either through its own activities or via the NCBs.
 For their part, the euro area NCBs carry out the tasks that fall to the ESCB and the Eurosystem.
 The NCBs contribute through, for example, participation in a range of committees.
 The NCBs also have national responsibilities that lie outside the Eurosystem.